frederik7741/P6-Gr04-Project-Code-AntiFouling/Module 1 - Data/README.md

 - Store and organize all raw and labeled image data.
 - Enable month-based analysis for tracking fouling progression over time.
-- Enable location-based analysis to evaluate environmental impact on fouling.
 - Provide 10% and 90% data splits for flexible experimentation and model evaluation.
 - Feed consistent input into Module 2 (Panel Isolation), Module 3 (Fouling Detection), and Module 4 (GUI).